TheMightyQuynh/ELK/8_UPGRADE_to_ES_8.md

-# Upgrade Elasticsearch 7.17 to 8.x
+# Upgrade Elasticsearch/Kibana 7.17 to 8.x

 Make sure there is a current snapshot taken before beginning the upgrade.